-The boundary of Chunoti WLS, within which the proposed reforestation activity will occur, is well defined both on the map and in the field as per the Government of Bangladesh gazette notification (see GOB, 2007 for details).
+- E.1.
+Monitoring of the project implementation - E.1.1.
+Monitoring of the project boundary - 1.1.1.
+The boundary of Chunoti WLS, within which the proposed reforestation activity will occur, is defined both on the map and in the field as per the Government of Bangladesh gazette notification.
 Both the core zone and the interface landscape zone have been shown on the maps developed under NSP.
-The project boundary shall be cross-checked and monitored periodically by the two CMCs all through the crediting period.
-Within the Sanctuary area the boundaries of reforested patches will be located through GPS (longitude and latitude) and mapped by using the existing GIS data base as developed under NSP.
+However, the GPS readings will be taken both for the core zone where reforestation activity is planned to be implemented. - 1.1.2 Within the Sanctuary area the boundaries of the planned three categories of reforested patches will be located through GPS (longitude and latitude) and mapped by using the existing GIS data base as developed under NSP.
+Each category of reforested patches will be monitored by establishing unique reference numbers as assigned by the two CMCs and shown in the plantations maps as included in the plantations journals. - 1.1.3.
+The project boundary in terms of reforested patches shall be crosschecked and monitored annually by the CMCs and FD field staff all through the crediting period.
 In case of deforestation or seedling mortality taking place within the project boundary, the area will be excluded from the project and suitable corrective action will be taken for accounting carbon credits as a result of loss of vegetation.
 An updated GIS will be maintained for monitoring the area under each of the proposed reforestation category.